Bessss-zyw/CSE-lab/README.md

     %  make
 ```

 **Notes:** Only files in the volume will be persistent, put all the files useful to the volume directory, in the above example: /home/stu/devlop directory.
+The password for the docker is 000, add the stu to the sudoer for convenience.

 If you have questions about this lab, please ask TA: Xu Tianqiang.